Answer: My son was playing with a book riddle explained

 There's nothing better to get your brain into gear than a good riddle but what's the answer to the 'My son was playing with a book' riddle?

-Thanks to the world being on lockdown, we've all had to spend more time at home that we're used to.
+Thanks to the world being on lockdown, we've all had to spend more time at home than we're used to.

 As a result, many of us are having to find new ways of keeping ourselves entertained to stave off the boredom of staying indoors all day.